Navadeepreddy16/test/README.md

 ### Trips

-Users can view all their upcoming reservations on the /trips page.
+Users can view all their upcoming reservations on the by clickng on My Trips on which is seen by clicking on top right corner of the page.

 ### Cancel Reservations

-Hotel creators can cancel guest reservations for their own hotels on the /reservations page.
+Hotel creators can cancel guest reservations  by clickng on My reservations which is seen by clicking on top right corner of the page.

 ### Favorites

-Users can like specific hotels and view their liked hotels on the /favorites page.
+Users can like specific hotels and view their liked hotels on My Favourites which is seen by clicking on top right corner of the page.

 ### Logout